-Rasuvo is a folate analog metabolic inhibitor indicated for the:
+Otrexup is a folate analog metabolic inhibitor indicated for the:

-- Management of patients with severe, active rheumatoid arthritis (RA) and polyarticular juvenile idiopathic arthritis (pJIA), who are intolerant of or had an inadequate response to first-line therapy (1.1) - Symptomatic control of severe, recalcitrant, disabling psoriasis in adults who are not adequately responsive to other forms of therapy (1.2)
+• Management of patients with severe, active rheumatoid arthritis (RA) and polyarticular juvenile idiopathic arthritis (pJIA), who are intolerant of or had an inadequate response to first-line therapy (1.1)

-Limitation of Use
+Symptomatic control of severe, recalcitrant, disabling psoriasis in adults who are not adequately responsive to other forms of therapy (1.2) Limitation of Use

-Rasuvo is not indicated for the treatment of neoplastic diseases (1.3).
+Otrexup is not indicated for the treatment of neoplastic diseases (1.3).

-------DOSAGE AND ADMINISTRATION-----
+-----DOSAGE AND ADMINISTRATION-----

-- · Rasuvo is for once weekly subcutaneous use only. - Administer Rasuvo in the abdomen or thigh.
-(2.1) - Use another formulation of methotrexate for patients requiring oral, intramuscular, intravenous, intra-arterial, or intrathecal dosing, doses less than 7.5 mg per week, doses above 30 mg per week, high-dose regimens, or dose adjustments of less than 2.5 mg increments (2.1) - Starting doses of methotrexate: - RA: 7.5 mg once weekly of an oral or subcutaneous formulation (2.2) - pJIA: 10 mg/m2 once weekly (2.2) - Psoriasis: 10 to 25 mg once weekly of an oral, intramuscular, subcutaneous, or intravenous formulation (2.3)
+• Otrexup is for once weekly subcutaneous use only.
+Administer Otrexup in the abdomen or thigh.
+(2.1)

+Use another formulation of methotrexate for patients requiring oral, intramuscular, intravenous, intra-arterial, or intrathecal dosing, doses less than 7.5 mg per week, doses above 25 mg per week, high-dose regimens, or dose adjustments of less than 5 mg increments (2.1)

+· Starting doses of methotrexate:

+• RA: 7.5 mg once weekly (2.2)

+• pJIA: 10 mg/m2 once weekly (2.2)

+Psoriasis: 10 to 25 mg once weekly of an oral, intramuscular, subcutaneous, or intravenous formulation (2.3)

-Adjust dose gradually to achieve an optimal response (2.2, 2.3)
+• Adjust dose gradually to achieve an optimal response (2.2, 2.3)